Uric acid

 Uric acid is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.
 It forms ions and salts known as urates and acid urates, such as ammonium acid urate.
 Uric acid is a product of the metabolic breakdown of purine nucleotides, and it is a normal component of urine.
 High blood concentrations of uric acid can lead to gout and are associated with other medical conditions, including diabetes and the formation of ammonium acid urate kidney stones.

 Chemistry

 Uric acid was first isolated from kidney stones in 1776 by Swedish chemist Carl Wilhelm Scheele.
 In 1882, the Ukrainian chemist Ivan Horbaczewski first synthesized uric acid by melting urea with glycine.

-Uric acid displays lactam–lactim tautomerism.).
+Uric acid displays lactam–lactim tautomerism.
 Uric acid crystallizes in the lactam form, with computational chemistry also indicating that tautomer to be the most stable.
 Uric acid is a diprotic acid with pKa1 = 5.4 and pKa2 = 10.3.
-Thus at physiological pH, urate predominates in solution.
+At physiological pH, urate predominates in solution.